Surume Geso: Japanese Dried Squid Tentacle Snack

 Surume Geso (するめげそ)

-Additionally, if you have a chance to shop at a supermarket in Japan, you may find the snack food “Surume Geso (するめげそ)” lined up on the shelf in the snack food section.
+Additionally, if you have a chance to shop at a supermarket in Japan, you may see the Otsumami “Surume Geso (するめげそ)” lined up on the shelf in the snack food section.

-Actually, the word in the name “Geso (げそ)” refers to the tentacle of squids (Ika), so Surume Geso is the Otsumami snack made by drying squid’s tentacles “Ika Geso (イカゲソ)”
+The word in its name “Geso (げそ)” stands for the tentacles of a squid or Ika, and Surume Geso is made by drying squid’s tentacles “Ika Geso (イカゲソ)”

-These dried squid tentacles have a quiet hard, tough texture, but the more you chew it, the more the flavor and umami come out, and the tastier it becomes.
+These dried squid tentacles have a hard tough texture.
+But the more you chew on it, the more the flavor and umami come out, and the tastier it becomes.

-The Surume Geso snack is only lightly seasoned with salt and red chili pepper, which accentuates the natural flavor and umami taste of the dried Ika Geso squid tentacles.
+This Surume Ika Geso is only lightly seasoned with salt and red chili pepper to accentuate the natural flavor and umami taste of squid.